 The school district may elect to participate in a program to provide a longitudinal, systematic approach to student educational and career planning, assessment, instructional support, and evaluation.

 F. Reporting.
 Consistent with Minn.
 Stat.
 120B.36, Subd.
 1, the School Board shall publish a report in the newspaper with the largest circulation in the district, by mail or by electronic means on the school district website.
 The School Board shall hold an annual public meeting to review and revise, where appropriate, student achievement goals, local assessment outcomes, plans, strategies, and practices for improving curriculum and instruction, and to review school district success in realizing the previously adopted student achievement goals and related benchmarks and the improvement plans leading to the world’s best workforce.
 The School Board must transmit an electronic summary of its report to the Commissioner in the form and manner the Commissioner determines.
-The school district shall periodically survey affected constituencies about their connection to and level of satisfaction with school.
+The school district shall periodically survey affected constituencies about their connection to and level of satisfaction with the school.
 The school district shall include the results of this evaluation in its summary report to the Commissioner.

 Minn.
 Stat.
 120B.02 (Educational Expectations for Minnesota's Students)